LBHackney-IT/API-Playbook-v2-beta/README.md

 We typically record the user need through user stories, but this can be decided by individual teams.
 A prototyping phase might experiment with a stub API so that we can validate the user need.

 **_Example user story_**

-**_As an application developer, I need to be able to retrieve addresses added, deleted or modified in the property gazetteer between 2 dates so that I am assured the data we have is current_**
+**_"As an application developer, I need to be able to retrieve addresses added, deleted or modified in the property gazetteer between 2 dates so that I am assured the data we have is current"._**

 On occasion, we will identify a user need for a platform API that hasn’t yet been fulfilled.
 This may mean we need to develop an API without a full understanding of the user need, meaning this will need to be iterated subsequently.
 The API Platform Product Owner makes these decisions on a case-by-case basis, in collaboration with the delivery managers and Data and Insight Manager.